patrickdean/homegame/sections/10-bonds.md

 * Valeria’s kindness to the Gnomes of the Vale has swayed my heart, I will prove to her I am not the callous fiend she thinks I am.
 * Xotoq won the Bone-and-Whispers Axe through trickery!
 It will be mine, I swear it.
 </div>

+You write a new bond with a character whenever you resolve an old one.
+The new bond should be related to the evolution of your relationship with them.

 These new bonds are just like the old ones—use them, resolve them, replace them.